 "Quiet!
 He is also the man the Wizarding World once knew as James Potter," Dumbledore said.
-"Loki, here," Dumbledore said, gesturing at Loki, who smiled slightly and nodded.
+"Loki, here," Dumbledore said, gesturing at Loki, who smiled slightly and inclined his head.
 "Has explained that Thor was incarnated as James Potter, his spirit in the vessel of a mortal newborn, as a method of teaching him humility.
 The traumatic events of the night that Voldemort attacked the Potters meant that he went insane.
 His father, Odin, removed his memories to preserve his mind, until Loki sensed that his nephew was in mortal danger, and restored them.
 I only ask that if you see Thor, whether he chooses to appear in his natural, blonde form, or as he did when he was James Potter, that you do not harass him or Harry.
 They are both going through a time of great emotional upheaval, and I think they would both appreciate privacy.
 That is all."

 A new wave of chatter rose up as the students did what they did best.
 Gossip.

 As Loki descended from the stage, he was confronted by a couple of students, looking to be in their sixth or seventh years.
 He raised an eyebrow.
 "Can I help you?" he asked.

 They drew their wands.
 "You killed our parents," one of them, a blonde Gryffindor snarled.
 "In New York."